 “The growth and development of people is the highest calling of leadership.” – Harvey S. Firestone, founder of Firestone Tire & Rubber Company

 Growth, as it relates to employees and work, is being stretched and challenged in ways that result in personal and professional progress.

 According to the book, ENGAGEMENT MAGIC®: Five Keys for Engaging People, Leaders, and Organizations, Growth is the third key and the one that injects life into the employee engagement formula, Meaning, Autonomy, Growth, Impact, and Connection.

-Growth gives employees a sense of getting better at something and always expanding into new areas.
-It’s a universal human need.
+Opportunities in the workplace give employees a sense of getting better at something and always expanding into new areas.
+It is a universal human need.
 We become bored, distracted, and disengaged when we feel that our work is routine and repetitive.
 People crave work experiences that challenge their minds and their skills, and that offers them the chance to rise to the occasion and excel even in high-stress situations.

 Kyle Wente, EcoEnclose

-To promote personal and professional growth, we organize monthly knowledge-sharing workshops.
+To promote personal and professional growth opportunities, we organize monthly knowledge-sharing workshops.
 The topic of each workshop is left entirely up to the employees and can include both professional, as well as personal ‘life’ skills.
-Some of these workshops have included topics like advanced Excel tips, and an intro to Adobe Creative Suite.
-However, we’ve also devoted a monthly workshop to team building activities including an introduction to rock climbing seminar.
-As long as there is enough interest and an expert available to lead the workshop, no topic is off limits.
+Some of these workshops have included topics like advanced Excel tips and an intro to Adobe Creative Suite.
+However, we’ve also devoted a monthly workshop to team-building activities including an introduction to rock climbing seminar.
+As long as there is enough interest and an expert available to lead the workshop, no topic is off-limits.

 Employees have really enjoyed the growth initiative and challenge of working outside their current areas of expertise while learning new skills and engaging with colleagues.